About the Major

-- Nonscientists are encouraged to consider CHEM116, 117, 118, 119, 120, 198, or CHEM141/142 as part of their program to meet NSM requirements.
-CHEM116 describes the basic aspects of plant chemistry and biochemistry.
-CHEM117 covers basic aspects of human chemistry and molecular biology.
+- Nonscientists are encouraged to consider CHEM117, 118, 119, 120, 198, or CHEM141/142 as part of their program to meet NSM requirements.
+CHEM117 covers basic aspects of human biochemistry and molecular biology.
 CHEM118 provides an interdisciplinary view of the DNA molecules and their impact on society at large.
 CHEM119 studies the basic chemistry of several diseases, including AIDS, cancer, bacterial infections, and the drugs used to treat them, as well as psychotherapeutic drugs.
 CHEM120 covers basic chemical principles and then shows how these principles relate to important issues in the real world, such as global warming, alternative energy, genetic engineering, and the treatment of diseases.
 CHEM198 gives an overview of the modern criminal forensics procedures with hands-on experience.
 CHEM141/142 is an introduction to chemistry that includes quantitative material.
 CHEM141 can be taken as a single-semester course toward the NSM requirements and can be taken by students who have had no high school chemistry.

 Students who anticipate the possibility of majoring in chemistry should, if possible, take CHEM143/144 as first-year students.
 The program for majors is described in detail below.
 A student whose interest in biochemistry arises from a desire to understand biological systems at the molecular level may choose to study biochemistry as a chemistry major.
 (See Biological chemistry track below.)

 To major in chemistry, a student should complete a year of Introductory Chemistry (CHEM141/142, or, preferably, CHEM143/144, and the associated lab CHEM152), unless the student has been given Advanced Placement credit.
 In addition, a year of organic chemistry (CHEM251/252), the concurrent laboratories (CHEM257/258), and a year of physical chemistry (CHEM337/338) are required.
-One year of advanced laboratory is required (CHEM375/376), the Integrated Chemistry Laboratory.
+One year of advanced laboratory is required (CHEM375/376), Integrated Chemistry Laboratory.
 Chemistry majors are also required to register for and attend two semesters of Chemistry Symposia (CHEM521/522).
 The major is completed by electing a total of at least three credits from 300-level courses (other than CHEM337/338).
 All courses other than seminars that are required for the chemistry major must be taken under a letter-grading mode (A-F).
-One of the three 300-level electives may be replaced by two semesters of research (CHEM409/410 Senior Thesis, or CHEM421/422 Undergraduate Research, Science or CHEM423/424 Advanced Research, Science).
-Seminars or journal clubs cannot be counted as electives.
+One of the three 300-level electives may be replaced by two semesters of research (CHEM409/410 Senior Thesis, or CHEM423/424 Undergraduate Advanced Research Seminar).
+Other seminars or journal clubs cannot be counted as electives.
 All chemistry majors are encouraged to do research with a faculty member, including during one or more summers.
 Financial support for summer research is generally available.

 Before or during the second semester of the sophomore year, a student interested in majoring in chemistry should consult with the chair of the Chemistry Department or the departmental advisors for specific areas of chemistry (analytical, biochemistry, inorganic, organic, and physical) concerning a suitable program of study.
 If the student does opt for a chemistry major, these people may also assist in the choice of a major advisor for the student.
 Students who intend to be multiple majors are strongly advised to consult with their chemistry advisors at the beginning of their junior year to plan their chemistry program.

 A chemistry major planning graduate work in chemistry ordinarily takes at least one additional 300-level chemistry course (excluding CHEM337/338) and two semesters of undergraduate research, CHEM409/410 or CHEM421/422.
 When feasible, an intensive continuation of research during at least one summer is encouraged.
-The preparation of a senior thesis based on this research (CHEM409/410 Senior Thesis, or CHEM421/422 Undergraduate Research, Science or CHEM423/424 Advanced Research, Science) provides extremely valuable experience and is strongly recommended.
+The preparation of a senior thesis based on this research (CHEM409/410 Senior Thesis, or CHEM423/424 Undergraduate Advanced Research Seminar) provides extremely valuable experience and is strongly recommended.
 Graduate courses may be elected with permission.
 A chemistry major planning to attend medical school, teach in a secondary school, or do graduate work in such fields as biochemistry, geochemistry, environmental science, or chemical physics may request permission from the departmental curriculum committee to replace one of the elective credits in the concentration program with an appropriate course offered by another science or mathematics department.
 A similar substitution may be requested when appropriate as part of an interdepartmental major.
 Independent research is encouraged.

 A solid mathematical background is important to those students who plan to do graduate work in chemistry.
 Such students should also try to take PHYS113 and 116 prior to their junior year.
 MATH221 and 222 are recommended to those whose interests lie in physical chemistry.

-To begin a major in this track, a student should complete a year of Introductory Chemistry (CHEM141/142, or, preferably, CHEM143/144, and the associated laboratory, CHEM152), unless the student has been given Advanced Placement credit.
+To begin a major in the biological chemistry track, a student should complete a year of Introductory Chemistry (CHEM141/142, or, preferably, CHEM143/144, and the associated laboratory, CHEM152), unless the student has been given Advanced Placement credit.
 In addition, one year of organic chemistry (CHEM251/252), the concurrent laboratories (CHEM257/258), and a semester of biology (BIOL/MB&B181) are required.
 One year of advanced laboratory (CHEM375/376, Integrated Chemistry Laboratory) and two semesters of the Chemistry Symposia (CHEM521/522) are also required.
 MB&B395/CHEM395 Structural Biology Laboratory may be substituted for one semester of CHEM375/376.
 Also required are Biochemistry (CHEM383) and Physical Chemistry for the Life Sciences (CHEM381).
-The two-semester physical chemistry sequence, CHEM337/338, can be substituted for CHEM381 with the second semester of this sequence, then counted as one of the three electives.
-Students who have been exempted from CHEM144 must take CHEM361 Advanced Inorganic Chemistry to gain familiarity with inorganic chemistry The three electives normally required for chemistry majors should be taken from the following: CHEM301 Molecular Biophysics, CHEM/MB&B321 Biomedicinal Chemistry; CHEM/MB&B325 Introduction to Biomolecular Structure; CHEM385, Advanced Biochemistry: Enzyme Kinetics; CHEM/MB&B386 Biological Thermodynamics; CHEM387 Enzyme Mechanisms; CHEM390/MB&B340 Physical Principles In Biochemistry; any other chemistry courses, 300-level or higher, or MB&B208 Molecular Biology.
+The two-semester physical chemistry sequence CHEM337/338 can be substituted for CHEM381 with the second semester of this sequence then counted as one of the three electives.
+Students who have been exempted from CHEM144 must take CHEM361 Advanced Inorganic Chemistry to gain familiarity with inorganic chemistry.
+The three electives normally required for chemistry majors should be taken from the following: CHEM/MB&B321 Biomedicinal Chemistry; CHEM/MB&B325 Introduction to Biomolecular Structure; CHEM385, Advanced Biochemistry: Enzyme Kinetics; CHEM/MB&B386 Biological Thermodynamics; CHEM387 Enzyme Mechanisms; CHEM390/MB&B340 Practical Methods in Biochemistry; any other chemistry courses, 300-level or higher, or MB&B208 Molecular Biology.
 One upper-level MB&B course can be used as an elective upon prior approval by the faculty advisor.
 (Note, however, that only one MB&B course, including MB&B208, not cross-listed with chemistry, may count as an elective toward the major.)
-Also required is MATH121 or MATH117, preferably the former, or Advanced Placement calculus with an AP score of 4 or 5; MATH122 or MATH118 and a year of physics are recommended.
-One of the electives may be replaced by two semesters of research (CHEM409/410 Senior Thesis, or CHEM421/422 Undergraduate Research, Science or CHEM423/424 Advanced Research, Science).
-Seminars or journal clubs cannot be counted as electives.
+Also required is MATH117 or MATH121, preferably the former, or Advanced Placement calculus with an AP score of 4 or 5; MATH118 or MATH122 and a year of physics are recommended.
+One of the electives may be replaced by two semesters of research (CHEM409/410 Senior Thesis, or CHEM423/424 Undergraduate Advanced Research Seminar).
+Other seminars or journal clubs cannot be counted as electives.
 Participation in the weekly biochemistry evening seminar (CHEM587/588) and in research, both during the academic year and over at least one summer, are strongly recommended.
-Students who intend to be multiple majors are strongly advised to consult with their chemistry advisors at the beginning of their junior year to plan their chemsitry program.
+Students who intend to be multiple majors are strongly advised to consult with their chemistry advisors at the beginning of their junior year to plan their chemistry program.

 A semester abroad is possible if adequately planned in advance.
-Students should discuss plans with their chemistry major advisors.
+Students should discuss plans with their chemistry major advisor.